UtrechtUniversity/programming-cafe/presentations/2024-01-11_advanced-git/slides.md

   - ...but do we mind, as long as the commits *in* the merge commit are atomic?
 - Squash-and-merge *can* create nicely atomic commits out of the work-in-progress on your feature branch...
   - **iff** your PR is trying to achieve precisely one thing anyway.
-  - However, squash-and-merging can ["camouflage"]() and thereby encourage non-atomic commits.
+  - However, squash-and-merging can "camouflage" non-atomic commits.

 # Merge strategies